metzmitchell/rowan-remodeler-playbook/Playbooks/marketing-strategy-analysis-custom-home-builders-vs-design-build-remodelers.md

 *   **Must-Haves:** A high volume of recent, 5-star **Reviews** on Google, Houzz, etc., that praise process, communication, and cleanliness; a portfolio of compelling **Before-and-After** photos; **NARI/NKBA** certifications and awards; a clearly documented **Process** on the website.
 *   **Less Impactful:** Vague warranties (clients care more about the immediate project experience), features in national magazines (local reputation is more important), a large social media following (reviews hold more weight).## Recommendations & Next Steps

-This section provides actionable recommendations, messaging examples, content ideas, and measurement frameworks for Custom Home Builders and Design-Build Remodelers, derived from the preceding analysis of their distinct market positions, customer psychologies, and buyer journeys.
+This section provides actionable recommendations, messaging examples, content ideas, and measurement frameworks for Design-Build Remodelers and Design-Build Remodelers, derived from the preceding analysis of their distinct market positions, customer psychologies, and buyer journeys.

 ### C) “So What?”
 Implications: Actionable Recommendations

-#### For Custom Home Builders
+#### For Design-Build Remodelers

 1.  **Formalize a "Free Lot Evaluation" Offer.**
     *   **Why it matters:** It addresses a primary client hurdle (land suitability), acts as a powerful lead qualification tool, and immediately positions you as an expert guide [citation: 31].